 Holiday home decor is a specialty in New Orleans (second, of course, to costumes).
 Take a stroll around any neighborhood to see how locals decorate for Halloween.
 Be sure to walk around the Garden District/Uptown to see the stunning St. Charles Avenue mansions with amazing decorations.
 Pretty much any neighborhood in NOLA will be filled with houses sporting festive (and frightening) decor.

-The Skeleton House (6000 St. Charles Ave.) is an annual favorite for its scary and satirical decor.
-Ghost Manor on Magazine Street (2502 Magazine St.) also goes all out with an electronic lightshow timed to spooky tunes.
-The Buckner Mansion (1410 Jackson Ave.) is also a Halloween hotspot for its terrifying feature on the FX hit series, American Horror Story.
-Get dressed up to snag a few shots in front of its gates.
+Located Uptown, the Skeleton House (6000 St. Charles Ave.) is an annual favorite for its skeleton-laden front yard, complete with captions satirizing current events.
+In Lakeview, the Kraken House (6574 Memphis St.) is known for its large-scale inflatable tentacles bursting out the windows, while Ghost Manor Uptown on Magazine Street (2502 Magazine St.) goes all out with an electronic light show timed to spooky tunes.
+Additionally, the Buckner Mansion (1410 Jackson Ave.) in the Lower Garden District is a Halloween hotspot, famous for its terrifying feature on the FX hit series, American Horror Story and Disney’s Haunted Mansion.
+Don't forget to dress up and snag a few shots in front of its gates!

 Visit a Haunted House